Lawyer for Child Visitation Rights in Dallas, Frisco & Plano, Texas

 What Terms Does a Standard Possession Order in Texas Dictate?

-The standard visitation order provides set guidelines for weekend visitation, midweek visitation, holidays, school vacation days, summer break, and spring break.
-There is also an expanded possession order that, if filed before trial, gives the parent without managing conservatorship, or full custody of the children, an opportunity to request earlier weekend pickup with the kids.
-For example, they may request that possession start at 3:30 pm Friday instead of 6:00 pm so they can pick them up from school.
+The standard visitation order provides set guidelines for weekend visitation, mid-week visitation, holidays, school vacation days, summer break, and spring break.
+There is also an expanded possession order that, if requested at or before the time of trial, gives the parent without managing conservatorship, or full custody of the children, an opportunity to request expanded pickup and return times with the kids.
+For example, they may request that possession start at the time school is released on Fridays, instead of 6:00 pm and may also request that the visits end when school resumes on Monday, instead of 6:00 pm on Sundays.

 Standard Possession for Child Visitation if Parents Live Less Than 100 Miles Apart Includes